Skip to main content

 Verify collection state

-If indexed_vectors_count is lower than points_count, then the index is still building.
+If indexed_vectors_count is lower than points_count, the index is still building.
 Wait for indexing to complete before evaluating search quality.

 Search quality

-If search returns results but they are inaccurate or irrelevant, then the issue is usually related to index parameters, distance metrics, or embedding configuration.
+If search returns results but they are inaccurate or irrelevant, the issue is usually related to index parameters, distance metrics, or embedding configuration.

 Poor recall or irrelevant results